JonahKC/minecraft-showcase/README.md

 # minecraft-showcase
-A showcase of what @turnip1234 and I have done in Minecraft
+A showcase of what @turnip1234 and I have made in Minecraft.